nipy/nitime/doc/discussion/base_classes.rst

 This class can be used in order to represent time with a varying sampling rate, or also represent events which occur at different times in an ordered series.
-Thus, the time-points in this representation are unique (should they be unique?) and are ordered.
+Thus, the time-points in this representation are ordered (and unique?).
 This will be used as the time representation used in the :ref:`NonUniformTimeSeries` class.
 As in the case of the :class:`np.ndarray`, slicing into this kind of representation should allow a reshaping operation to occur, which would change the dimensions of the underlying array.
 In this case, this should allow to induce a ragged/jagged array structure to emerge (see http://en.wikipedia.org/wiki/Array_data_structure for details).

 .. _UniformTime: